-There's a reason why four states claim the walleye as their state fish.
-Not only do walleye give anglers exciting, fast-paced action, they're one of the best tasting fish you can hoist out of freshwater outside of Northern Pike.
+There’s a reason why four states claim the walleye as their state fish.
+Not only do walleye give anglers exciting, fast-paced action, they’re one of the best tasting fish you can hoist out of freshwater beside Northern Pike.

 Found in lakes, reservoirs, and rivers throughout the U.S. and Canada, walleye are a very accessible fish, perfect for brand new anglers and seasoned pros alike.

 If you’re ready to learn how to catch walleye, this article covers everything you need to know to get started chasing this fun-to-catch, delicious fish.

 Walleye can be found all across the continental United States, but catching them requires patience, skill, and tact.
 Let’s jump in.

 - 5 How to Find and Catch Walleye in Every Season

 - 6 Three Insider Tips to Hook and Land More Walleye

 Walleye are native to Canada and much of the Northern United States, especially Minnesota, but have been introduced in waters from coast to coast, as far south as Arkansas.
 Walleye can be caught year-round by boat or from shore, and in the north, are a prime target for ice fisherman in the winter.

 As the largest member of the perch family, walleye commonly grow up to 30 inches long and can weigh over 10 pounds.
 Male walleye reach maximum weights of approximately 6 pounds, whereas female walleye can grow well beyond the 10-pound mark.